In a digitally-transformed world, your digital presence makes your company’s first impression on potential customers.

 Small business owners obsessed with ROI that need immediate gratification often make the absolute wrong hire: the brand name hire from their much larger competitor.

 The problem, however, is that hire likely wasn't there when it was a five - or ten-person company.
-Ans walked in one day one with a reasonably established brand and playbook to build on top of.
+And walked in one day one without a reasonably established brand and playbook to build on top of.

 When a company is new, you first need to build the brand and the playbook.